Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

-Time permitted to marvel at the Taj Mahal
+Time permitted at the Taj Mahal

 Impressions of the Taj by Rabindranath Tagore

 The Taj Mahal, for which even the River Yamuna is said to have been redirected its course, can best be portrayed in the expressions of Noble Laureate, Gurudev Rabindranath Tagore.
 According to Tagore, the Taj is like a teardrop on the face of infinity.
 It is no surprise that this structure was chosen by experts as one amongst the world's most beautiful wonders.

 Still photography is permitted within the premises of the Taj Complex (no charges are applicable), aside from the primary mausoleum.
 Video-making is permitted up to a certain area within the complex for a charge of INR 25/- for using one video camera.
 Professional video-making or shooting inside the Taj complex is not permitted unless one has a written permit signed by the relevant authorities of the Archeological Survey of India.

 22 at Mall Road in Agra